Birding In Bandon

 Bandon is a true haven for birdwatchers throughout the year, especially those eager to catch a glimpse of Pacific shorebirds.
 The beautiful beaches, rivers, and intertidal marshes near Bandon provide the perfect nesting grounds and resting spaces for a diverse range of bird species.

-Within the Bandon Marsh and Ni-les’tun wildlife refuges, birders can delight in observing multiple species of shorebirds, waterfowl, songbirds, and birds of prey.
+Within the Bandon Marsh and Ni-les’tun Wildlife Refuge, birders can delight in observing multiple species of shorebirds, waterfowl, songbirds, and birds of prey.
 It’s a wonderful opportunity to connect with nature and immerse yourself in the beauty of these feathered creatures.

-Please keep in mind that public access may be limited at some outdoor recreation sites, including parks, wildlife refuges, and fish hatcheries.
+Please remember that public access may be limited at some outdoor recreation sites, including parks, wildlife refuges, and fish hatcheries.
 To ensure the best experience, we recommend calling ahead or checking the websites of individual locations to confirm their hours of operation and access policies.
 Happy birding!

 Birdwatching & Nature Discovery